-The National Alliance of Women’s Organisations is proud to provide a space for our incredible members to network and learn from our as well as other members’ unique expertise.
+The National Alliance of Women’s Organisations is proud to provide a space for our incredible members to network and learn from other members’ unique expertise.

 By way of our member spotlights we hope to share the hugely valuable work that our members do for women, be that on a local, national or international level.

 This spotlight we’re focussing on 28 Too Many, an organisation which strives to end the harmful practice of FGM.